 The highest point in the Crawford Mountains of Utah and Wyoming is Rex Peak.
 With 1,246 feet of prominence and no trees, the views are quite distant.
 Unfortunately, the nearby views aren't very good although they are a bit interesting.
 The summit area has been strip mined.
 The entire summit area is one big tailings pile so the peak is probably much higher than 7,996 feet now.
 A good road most any car could handle will take you within feet of the summit.
 Warning signs suggest walking around the Crawford Mountains with all the unstable mining slopes in the area isn't wise.
 The short trek up to the summit though looked safe.

 Just north of the town of Randolph Utah on highway 16, look for a sign saying Crawford Mountain Road.
 Follow it east toward the range for 5 miles.
 At the base of the range at 5 miles, cross Mine Road heading up into a canyon.
 Continue another 1.9 miles to a Y intersection.
 Both roads look good, both I believe go to the summit.
 I went right following this branch to the top.
 From the highest point on the road the summit is just feet to the north although the highpoint to the south with a tower will look higher.

+Not very good anywhere around as there is no shade and it's quite rocky.
+I have no idea why but the mosquitoes on this dry mountain were absolutely huge and very aggressive.
 The Monte Cristo Range to the west is much better with primitive and established campgrounds.
 Take Hwy 39 west of Woodruff to the Birch Creek Campground or drive north 30 minutes to Bear Lake where there are many lakeside campgrounds.